johnzl-777/EPROM-Dumper/README.md

    1. 500 ms delay initiated (needed because of lag between data received on Arduino and transmitted to computer)
    2. `exit(0);` activated, stops the loop

+## Bugs

+Please see the Issues tab of this project for any information on bugs.

 ## To-Do

 These are things I might possibly consider doing with the EPROM dumper later in time.